-The Group manages its capital to ensure that it will be able to continue as a going concern while maximising returns to shareholders through the optimisation of debt and equity balances.
-The Group is both equity and debt funded, and these two elements combine to make up the capital structure of the business.
-Equity comprises share capital, share premium and retained losses and is equal to the amount shown as 'Equity' in the statement of financial position.
-Debt comprises various items which are set out in further detail above and in note 23.
+The Group manages its capital to ensure that it will be able to continue as a going concern while maximising returns to shareholders through the optimisation of capital structure.
+The Group is funded by equity.
+Equity comprises share capital, share premium, share-based payment reserves, group re-org reserves and accumulated losses and is presented in the statement of financial position.
+In order to maintain or adjust the capital structure, the Group may adjust the amount of dividends paid to shareholders, return capital to shareholders or issue new shares.

-The Group manages the capital structure and adjusts in light of changes to economic conditions and risks.
+The Group manages the capital structure and makes adjustments to it in the light of changes to economic conditions and risks.